nhooyr/flappybird/README.md

   - How the FPS is tracked.
 - How to adjust attributes of the game like gravity, time, the bird's flap force, pipe speed, pipe gap size etc.
+  - When the the 3 difficulty levels are reached and what attributes of the game they modify.
 - Canvas being a more performant real world option for writing games due to its GPU acceleration.
 This demo was written purely for educational purposes on how HTML, CSS and JavaScript integrate.